-Why Force-Free, Positive Reinforcement Dog Training?
+Why Force-Free, Positive Reinforcement Dog Training and Teaching?

 Dog training is an unregulated industry, with no oversight or requirement for education, certification, or professional standards.
-This leaves dog guardians (you!) sifting through different methodologies and approaches to training, including those that are outdated and unscientific.
+This leaves dog guardians sifting through different methodologies and approaches to training, including those that are outdated and unscientific.

-Modern behavioral science demonstrates that training with coercion, force, and aversives often elicits aggression and anxiety as a side-effect.
+Modern behavioral science demonstrates that training with coercion, force, and aversives often elicits aggression and anxiety as a side effect.
 Science also tells us that fear and pain inhibit learning.
 The case for force-free, reward-based, positive reinforcement training is overwhelming.

-See my collaborations with Dr. Marc Bekoff featured in
+Collaborations with Dr. Marc Bekoff featured in

 -